Leading’s Continuing Philosophy and Vision

 (Row) The ratio of low-carbon mobility devices and activities in the design of the tour

-Proportion of meals where disposable chopsticks are not used
+Percentage of meals served without disposable chopsticks